koudyk/koudyk.github.io/src/content/posts/2025-12-07_analyze-data-format_neurobagel/index.md

 ## Foundational concept: Resource Description Framework (RDF)

-Resource Description Framework (RDF) is a concept/framework that is supposed to be able to describe anything and any relationship.
+Resource Description Framework (RDF) is a concept for describing anything and any relationship.
 It captures things and relationships in **triples**, where two things are the `subject` and `object`, and the relationship between them is the `predicate`.
 Each thing has a **Uniform Resource Identifier** (URI, often in the form of a URL) that is unique to that thing.
 Here's a slide I made to explain this: